 No. 14 – Chattanooga (1997) and Cleveland St. (1986) are the only No. 14 seeds to ever reach to the Sweet 16.

 No. 16 – In 2018, the University of Maryland – Baltimore County (UMBC Retrievers) became the first No. 16 seed in history to upset a No. 1 seed (Virginia).
-UMBC then lost to No. 9 Kansas State in the second round, and they are the only #16 to advance that far.
+Then, in 2023 Fairleigh Dickinson (FDU) became the second team in history to upset a No. 1 seed (Purdue).
+FDU also lost in the second round, to No. 9 seed Florida Atlantic.